sstrick22/CellularSandbox/README.md

 ## Configuration

 A configuration encapsulates the rules of a cellular automata that this application can simulate.
-The three properties of a configuration are the `name` of the configuration, the possible `states` that a cell can be using this configuration, and the `default` state that cells will be on generation 0.
+The three properties of a configuration are the `name` of the configuration, the possible `states` that a cell can be using this configuration, and the `default` state that cells will be on generation 0 (and that all cells outside of the 100x100 grid are permanently).
 For example, Conway's Game of Life can be represented as:

 ```json
 {